datahub-project/datahub/docs/roadmap.md

 ### Micro-services as an entity
 ### Kundera-based Local DAO
 - Support a wide range of document stores
+### Adtopt Redux
+- Use Redux exclusively for UI state management
 ### Integration tests
-- Add docker-based integration tests.
+- Add docker-based integration tests
 ### AWS deployment
 - Run DataHub in [AWS](https://aws.amazon.com/) and provide a how-to guide for AWS deployment
 ### Apache incubation